 Date(s) & Time(s)::

-Fort Wayne’s first international Pagan Pride Day 2014 will be held on October 4, 2014 at Memorial Park Pavilion in Fort Wayne, Indiana starting at 11:00 AM and going until 5:00 PM.
-The Pavilion is located @ 2301 Maumee Ave.
-Fort Wayne, Indiana.
-People of all ages and spiritual backgrounds are welcome.
-The event will include information booths, entertainment, and other activities celebrating the Autumn Equinox, a time of thanksgiving in many Pagan traditions.
+This year’s event will include information booths, entertainment, vending, and other activities celebrating the Autumn Equinox, a time of thanksgiving in many Pagan traditions.
 Any item of non-perishable food or dog/cat food will be accepted as admission and donated to Community Harvest Food bank or ASPCA charities.
-This year’s event will feature a carry-in potluck lunch with chili provided by the officers of FWIPP.
-Please bring a dish to share, your own eating utensils, something to drink (no alcohol), and a great attitude to share!
+This year’s event will feature a carry-in potluck lunch with soups provided by the officers of FWIPP.

 What are your thoughts CLICK HERE to leave us a "QUESTION OF THE DAY” comment.

 © Copyright 2016, A Quincy Media broadcasting station.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.